ly-xxx/vtb.skill/README_EN.md

 # vtb.skill

-`vtb.skill` is a repo framework for turning public VTuber material into installable, maintainable `.skill` packages.
+This repo is for turning a VTuber you care about into a real `.skill` you can install, maintain, and keep enriching over time.

 <table>
   <tr>